OliveNjerii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - assign a random number to the variable n each time it is executed

 ## Script 1
 - print the last digit of the number stored in the variable

+## Script 2
+- prints the alphabet in lowercase, followed by a new line.